Eli Holstein

-Eli Holstein (born October 26, 2004) is an American college football quarterback for the Pittsburgh Panthers.
-He previously played for the Alabama Crimson Tide.
+Eli Holstein (born October 26, 2004) is an American college football quarterback for the Virginia Cavaliers.
+He previously played for the Alabama Crimson Tide and Pittsburgh Panthers.

 Early life

 Holstein attended Zachary High School in Zachary, Louisiana.
 During his career, he passed for 7,014 yards with 62 touchdowns and rushed for 1,233 yards with 30 touchdowns.
 He committed to the University of Alabama to play college football.

 College career

-Holstein redshirted his only season at Alabama in 2023.
-After the season, he entered the transfer portal and transferred to the University of Pittsburgh.
-In his first year at Pittsburgh in 2024, he beat out Nate Yarnell to earn the starting quarterback job.
-In his first career start he completed 30 of 40 passes for 336 yards and three touchdowns.
-He led Pitt to its first 7-0 start since 1982.
+Alabama

+Holstein redshirted his true freshman season at Alabama in 2023 and did not appear in a game.
+He was part of a quarterback room that included Jalen Milroe, Ty Simpson, Tyler Buchner, and fellow freshman Dylan Lonergan.
+Alabama finished the season 12–2, won the SEC Championship, and advanced to the Rose Bowl in the College Football Playoff.
+On January 3, 2024, Holstein entered the NCAA transfer portal after one season at Alabama.